sematext/docs/docs/integration/kubernetes.md

 ## Shipping Kubernetes logs to Sematext

-Due to it's nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has too.
+Due to its nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has too.
 Sematext helps you shed light on what caused the anomaly that led to the crash.